SailScores/SailScores/README.md

 # SailScores

-The code for the site hosted at [sailscores.com][1], a free site hosting club sailing scores.
+The code for the site hosted at [sailscores.com][1], a free service for hosting club sailing scores.
-The site is written on ASP.NET Core with a REST API.
+Written on ASP.NET Core MVC with a REST API.

-It is optimized for a range of screen sizes and fast entry of results.
+It's optimized for a range of screen sizes and fast entry of results.
 The site went live in spring of 2019 and is regularly used for [large series][2] as well as one evening events.

 I've been keeping scores for our club for a few years and decided to fix the